The summer school has been cancelled due to the global Covid-19 emergency.

 Accepted students will be notified before the end of April.

-More information can be found here: https://humanities.ku.dk/education/summer/
+Further details including procedure, fees and other useful information can be found here: https://humanities.ku.dk/education/summer/

 For Danish students: Hvis ansøgningsfristen ligger delvist i ferieperioden kan du - hvis dit Studienævn er på ferie - eftersende forhåndsgodkendelse senere.
 Du skal stadig ansøge til fristen 1. april, men kan angive, at du eftersender forhåndsgodkendelse fra dit institut i starten af april.